Code of Conduct

 15. Cheating: To obtain or use another’s work as one’s own; includes plagiarism.

-17. Not following ISP procedures: Failure to cooperate with expected guidelines.
+17. Violation of ISP procedures: Failure to cooperate with expected guidelines.

 The Principal and Superintendent have the right to suspend up to 5 days with or without a Principal’s or Superintendent’s Hearing, based on the severity or repeated course of conduct.